Happy New Year!

 Kids can “plug in” whenever they need it to be quieter than they can tolerate.
 When I say “plug in” I mean, these headphones come with a long, curly tail and this big prong on the end.
 I tell them to stick that prong into a hole on the leg of their desk.
 It sounds silly but it really works!

-So let’s clap and cheer because 2014 is here!
+So let’s clap and cheer because a new year is here!

 But then let’s all quiet down and get to work.